helloames/photography/README.md

     <div class="container">
         <section id="about" class="about">
             <h2>About Me</h2>
             <p>Hi, I'm Amy!
 I'm the News Photo Editor of Vol. 120 of The Duke Chronicle, and I'm also a freelance photographer in Durham, NC.
-My 2024-2025 bookings are open.
-Please contact me at amy.zhang@duke.edu to book! </p>
+My 2024-2025 bookings are open.</p>
         </section>
         <section id="gallery" class="gallery">
             <h2>Gallery</h2>